apostrophecms/stagecoach/README.md

 Configuration
 =============

 Copy stagecoach to `/opt/stagecoach` on your staging server.
-Edit `/opt/stagecoach/settings` and make sure `USER` is set to the non-root user that web apps should run as.
-Then create the `/opt/stagecoach/apps` folder and `chown` that folder to that same non-root user.
+Copy `/opt/stagecoach/settings.example` to `/opt/stagecoach/settings` and make sure `USER` is set to the non-root user that your apps should run as.
+Then create the `/opt/stagecoach/apps` folder and `chown` that folder to the same non-root user. `nodeapps` is a nice name if you want to make a new user for node apps, but any user account can be used.
+Root is a bad choice for security reasons.

 Additional configuration steps are covered under `sc-proxy`, below.